jpforcioli/github_howto_jsonrpc_api/014_fortiguard_management.rst

 .. code-block:: shell

-   diagnose debug application fdssrv 255 diagnose debug enable
+   diagnose debug application fdssvrd 255 diagnose debug enable

 and playing with FortiGuard using either the FortiManager GUI or the